synw/django-presence/README.md

 # Django Presence

 A real time list of users on the site widget.
-This package provides a javascript client that listens to a websocket channel, and an async time based worker that updates the presence information.
+This package provides a javascript client that listens to a websocket channel, and a time based worker that updates the presence information.

 Dependencies: